Sunday, August 2, 2020

 The results so far are not consistent.
 WHO does not recommend this method for detecting Pulmonary and extrapulmonary TB infection.

 MTB is an ancient disease but continues to be a worldwide problem and the problem is magnified due to the prevalence of HIV/AIDS and these two entities coexist.
-Now the Covid-19 pandemic has put an extra burden on poor countries.
+Now, the COVID-19 pandemic has put an extra burden on poor countries.
 It is feared that the MTB new cases and the number of deaths will increase.
-The use of monoclonal antibodies in the treatment of cancers, autoimmune diseases and organ transplants has taken the center stage in the treatment.
+The use of monoclonal antibodies in treating cancers, autoimmune diseases and organ transplants has taken the center stage in the treatment.
 The resurgence of TBs in these groups is increasing because of suppressed immunity.
 Latent TB poses a problem and MTB in association with diabetes mellitus is on the rise.

 No comments: